onap/integration/test/postman/README.md

 ## Using Postman

-That repository contains 9 Postman collections and 2 environment files.
+That repository contains several Postman collections and 2 environment files.

-They have been tested with Onap Casablanca (they are not compatible with Beijing, and there is not guaranty about ONAP "master" as API definition can change)
+They have been tested with Onap Dublin (they are not compatible with Casablanca, and there is not guaranty about ONAP "master" as API definition can change)

 You first need to import all those files into your Postman.